Table of Contents

 Traumatic Brain Injuries

-Traumatic brain injuries are concussions, contusions and diffuse axonal injuries.
+Traumatic brain injuries are concussions, contusions, and diffuse axonal injuries.
 Pathophysiologically, traumatic brain injury and mild traumatic brain injury are complex syndromes and are not well understood.

-Classically, concussion has been separated from contusion (which means physically brain bruising) but its clinical use has come under question.
+Classically, the concussion has been separated from contusion (which means physically brain bruising) but its clinical use has come under question.
 Mechanisms of traumatic brain injury are varied and include diffuse axonal injuries where shearing causes neuronal cell death.
 Other mechanisms can include raised intracranial pressure from edema, hypoxia and ischemia.

 Diagnosis of Traumatic Brain Injury

 Concussions, contusions, and diffuse axonal injuries will show a history involving a knock to the head and a period of unconsciousness or being “dazed”.
 They may develop headaches after the injury.

 Ask if they have any amnesia post-traumatically (i.e. do they remember the interval after the concussion).
 If they do not, this indicates a more severe traumatic brain injury and recovery is longer and more complicated.

 Patient history will include trauma of the head.
 There will often be a lucid interval.
 Make sure you consider epidural hematoma, especially if the patient was initially conscious after the trauma and has subsequently lost consciousness or is losing consciousness.

 Remember that epidural hematomas often occur via damage to the middle meningeal artery (MMA) behind the temporal and parietal bones.
 Patients will typically become worse, with more vomiting, a severe headache, confusion and fits if left to deteriorate.
 Patients can have contralateral hemiparesis and ipsilateral pupillary dilation.
 On examination, patients may have a cranial nerve III palsy which will show as the eye being in a “down and out” position.